sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 Instructions to setup TotalADS and Tracecompass

-1.First clone the source code:
+1. First clone the source code:

         git clone https://github.com/sshahriyar/org.eclipse.tracecompass
         cd org.eclipse.tracecompass

   If you want to contribute to TotalADS, first fork the org.eclipse.tracecompass repository it into your account and clone it from there (just as shown above) instead of this repository.

 2. Checkout the development, "develop", branch:

          git checkout develop